 - Check local colleges and state universities; e.g., Ferris State University in Michigan offers asphalt certification courses, as does Penn State University in conjunction with PennDOT

-If you missed either of the first two blogs in this series, you can check them out: Construction Materials Testing: 7 Things to Know About Certification and The Road to Earning a Technical Certification in Concrete.
-Watch for our next post geared to aggregate technician certifications coming soon!
+Missed the other four blogs in this series?
+Check them out: Construction Materials Testing: 7 Things to Know About Certification, The Road to Earning a Technical Certification in Concrete, Soil Technician Certification for Materials Testing, and Preparing for an Aggregate Technician Certification.